Jathin04Jan/Flappy-bird-using-pygame/README.md

 ---

 *This project is a simple implementation of the Flappy Bird game for educational purposes.
-It is not affiliated with or endorsed by the original creators of Flappy Bird.*=
+It is not affiliated with or endorsed by the original creators of Flappy Bird.*